Ray Bradbury’s “Dandelion Wine” Arts and Music Festival

 When: Saturday, August 20th in beautiful Bowen Park

-The 17th Annual Dandelion Wine Fine Arts Festival will be Saturday, June 4 from 11am-6pm in Bowen Park.
-The festival is dedicated to showcasing local and regional artists and venues, championing the arts, remaining free to the public, offering low participation fees to artists, and remembering one of Waukegan’s favorite sons, author Ray Bradbury.
+The Ray Bradbury’s “Dandelion Wine” Arts and Music Festival is a free, annual, family event that celebrates the start of summer.
+The Festival is dedicated to showcasing local and regional artists and venues, championing the arts, remaining free to the public, offering low participation fees to artists, and remembering one of Waukegan’s favorite sons, author Ray Bradbury.

 Tour of Homes

-The Joseph A. Favero Memorial Do-It-Yourself Messiah and Carol Sing-Along
+Joseph A. Favero Memorial Do-It-Yourself Messiah and Carol Sing-Along

 When: Saturday, December 10, 2021 at 7pm at St. Anastasia Church